zbateson/gpg-pear/README.md

 # gpg-pear
-Implementation of [zbateson/gpg-interface](https://github.com/zbateson/gpg-interface) using [pear/Crypt_GPG](https://github.com/pear/Crypt_GPG).
+Implementation of [zbateson/crypt-interface](https://github.com/zbateson/crypt-interface) using [pear/Crypt_GPG](https://github.com/pear/Crypt_GPG).
 This library is intended for use with [zbateson/mail-mime-parser](https://github.com/zbateson/mail-mime-parser) to integrate encryption, decryption, signing, or verification with the mail-mime-parser library.

-The library isn't intended to abstract pear/Crypt_GPG, and so its expected that any required setup is performed using pear/Crypt_GPG's APIs directly.
+The library isn't intended to abstract pear/Crypt_GPG, and so it's expected that any required setup is performed using pear/Crypt_GPG's APIs directly.
 [Click here for pear/Crypt_GPG's documentation](https://pear.php.net/manual/en/package.encryption.crypt-gpg.php).

 *NOTE*: this library is still a work-in-progress, and its usage in zbateson/mail-mime-parser hasn't yet been completed.